Magmas-Lounge/Projects/.github/ISSUE_TEMPLATE/bug-report---aetheric-journeys.md

 Please read and agree to the following by adding an X into each [].

 [] - I agree that I will not get support if I modified the modpack or if I'm using OptiFine.
+[] - I'm using the latest version of this modpack.
 [] - I have tried asking the mod developer(s) about my issue first.
 (And if they've resolved said issue(s), please avoid opening this report.)
 [] - I have read the Known Issues List and FAQ.